landise/capstone_project/README.md

 4. `4_linear_model_prep.ipynb` in PYTHON
 5. `5_R_model.Rmd` in R

 All the intermediate data files are uploaded.
-The final linear regression model can be viewed without any dependencies in `R_model.html`.
+The final linear regression model can be viewed without any dependencies in `R_model.pdf`.